austinpapritz/thanksgiving-fun/README.md

 [x] refactor onekeydown for ? notation

 [x] Write a function min(a,b) which returns the least of two numbers a and b.

+[] Create a function that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.